Zannark/SoupDiscordBot/README.md

 |.shuffle [Album name]|Plays the album in a random order|
 |.view [(Optional) Album name]| Views the album or all of the album titles|

 The delay between messages sent is 2 seconds, because some music bots don't pick up the command if they're sent to quickly.
-Should you want to change the delay you must modify a variable then you must: open Src/Playlist.py in a test editor (e.g. VScode or Notepad++) and modify the follwing found at the top of the program.
+Should you want to change the delay you must modify a variable then you must: open Src/Playlist.py in a text editor (e.g. VScode or Notepad++) and modify the follwing found at the top of the program.
 ```python
 #Change the 2 to another value.
 The value must be in seconds.
 #You can have decimal values (e.g. 1.5 for one and a half seconds).